 resh basil is one of the world’s great culinary pleasures, used to delicious effect in Italian and southern Asian cuisine.
-Submerge young, pitted green olives in cold-pressed sunflower oil and extra-virgin olive oil, with wild garlic and plenty of basil, and you have a recipe for delight.
+Submerge fresh, pitted green olives in cold-pressed sunflower oil and extra-virgin olive oil, with wild garlic and plenty of basil, and you have a recipe for delight.
 Just tip into a bowl and enjoy, or serve alongside freshly sliced tomatoes and cheese for a delicious lunch.

 n the ancient coast of southern Greece lies Kalamata, a city surrounded by olive groves since Classical times.
 The olives grown there are unique, aubergine coloured, almond shaped and succulent.
-So good are they, in fact, that the name has been awarded European Protected Designation of Origin status; as with champagne in the wine world, only olives grown in that particular region are allowed to be called Kalamata.
+So good are they, in fact, that the name has been awarded European Protected Designation of Origin status; as with Champagne in the wine world, only olives grown in that particular region are allowed to be called Kalamata.
 The very best are organic, helping to preserve the old olive groves as sanctuaries for wildflowers, insects and birds.

 lives are cultivated all around the Mediterranean and deep into the Middle East and the Arabian peninsula.
 Each country and culture has its own ways of preparing olives, creating the most enticing combinations of local ingredients and we have sought out some time-honoured favourites.
 For our Kasbah blend we use rich purple Kalamata olives and fresh green olives, drenching them in the flavours of the Levant: cumin and coriander, garlic and chilli, parsley and mint.
 And the last ingredient, which gives the olives that unique, delicate fragrance?
 Rosewater.